athaddius/STIRHoloscan/README.md

 $ python python/pointtracker_holoscan.py # run for more than 20 frames
 ```
 If this all runs (outputs point locations over time), then you are in a good place!
 Now make your onnx/tensorrt code do the same :)
-Insert your model, and modify the code to make it run as efficient as possible while still creating correct predictions.
+Insert your model, and modify any of the code to make it run as efficient as possible while still creating correct predictions.

 ### Get Efficiency Metrics